 Ever noticed how sometimes your tissues around injuries and infections swell up?
 That’s acute inflammation, our body’s way to fight damage and heal.
 However, there is another kind of inflammation that doesn’t belong in a healthy body—chronic low-grade inflammation.
 Low-grade inflammation is often related to excess fat mass, especially in the abdominal region.
-Recent scientific studies have found that this kind of inflammation plays a central role in the development of chronic diseases like diabetes and heart illnesses.
+Recent scientific studies have found that this kind of inflammation plays a central role in developing chronic diseases like diabetes and heart illnesses.
 So, it’s again an important health indicator to track for long-term health.

 To check that you have a healthy fatty acid balance, we measured your polyunsaturated fatty acid (PUFA) to Monounsaturated fatty acids (MUFA) ratio.
 PUFAs are often called “good” fats as they are associated with lowering the risk of diabetes and heart disease.
 MUFAs are a bit complex as they are good when part of the diet, but bad in your blood.
 That’s because high MUFA level is often a sign of being overweight and insulin resistance, a condition in which your cells have trouble utilising excess glucose from your bloodstream.
 Over time, this may develop into diabetes.
 It’s therefore crucial that you maintain a healthy fatty acid balance.

 Biology 101: Carbohydrates from your food break down into glucose which helps our cells produce energy.
 However, there is one crucial character missing from that plot—insulin.
 It’s a hormone produced by the pancreas that controls the energy uptake and utilisation in your body.

-Impaired insulin sensitivity increases blood sugar levels in your body, which can develop into type 2 diabetes over time.
+Impaired insulin sensitivity increases blood sugar levels in your body, which may develop into type 2 diabetes over time.
 Diabetes resistance is, therefore, a check to see how well-guarded your body is against developing this chronic disease.

 To estimate your diabetes resistance score, we measure multiple biomarkers such as glucose, triglycerides, HDL cholesterol, GlycA and more.
-Medical research shows how a change in the level of these biomarkers is linked to a person’s long-term diabetes risk.
-We measure your results against this data and summarize it into a single score to show how resistant your body is currently to type 2 diabetes.
+Medical research shows how a change in these biomarkers' level is linked to a person’s long-term diabetes risk.
+We measure your results against this data and summarise it into a single score to show how resistant your body is currently to type 2 diabetes.